Virgina Creeper: The Creepy Crawler

 It suddenly all made sense in my mind, but I was no less impressed.

 Virginia Creeper is a climbing vine native to Manitoba.
-It is the coldest tolerant perennial vine I know of and is vastly underrated.
+It is the most cold tolerant perennial vine I know of and is vastly underrated.

 My Virginia Creeper is only a year old right now and has grown about 2′ up the telephone pole.
-We will see how long it takes to reach the top (then it’s time to trim)!
+We will see how long it takes to reach the top (then it’s time for a trim)!